 What if I have postmenopausal vaginal bleeding?

 “Vaginal bleeding during postmenopause isn’t a normal side effect of decreasing hormone levels.
 In some cases, the dryness in your vagina could cause some light bleeding or spotting after sex.
-In other cases, it could indicate a condition like endometrial hyperplasia or uterine fibroids, infections like endometritis, or cancer.
-Contact your healthcare provider if you experience any vaginal bleeding so you can be evaluated”.9
+In other cases, it could indicate a condition like endometrial hyperplasia, uterine fibroids, endometritis or cancer.
+Contact your healthcare provider if you experience postmenopausal bleeding”.9

 Health Care Provider